remix-run/remix/docs/api/conventions.md

   touch routes/\$params.tsx
   ```

-  Params can be nested routes, just create a folder with the `$` in it.
+  Params can be nested routes, create a folder with the `$` in it.

 - **`app/routes/files/$.tsx`**: To add a "splat" path (some people call this a "catchall") name the file simply `$.tsx`.
 It will create a route path pattern like `files/*`.
 You can also use this along with dot file names: `app/routes/files.$.tsx`.